keu/docs/astro/install-aws.md

 If any AWS resources are on a private network, you can choose between two options:

-- Allow traffic via the public internet and use allow-lists for communication.
+- Allow traffic through the public internet and use allow-lists for communication.
-- Create a VPC Peering connection between Astronomer's VPC and the VPCs for your broader network.
+- Create a VPC Peering connection between the Astronomer VPC and the VPCs for your broader network.

 If you want to continue with the second option, you'll additionally need: